AlbertineN/yolo/explanation.md

 Step two
 Create a Dockerfile for the client image that will create a docker container in which it will run in.

+Step Three
+Create a Dockerfile for the backend image that will create a docker comtainer in which the backend will run in.